-The number of jobs in Imperial County industries is projected to grow at a rate of 11.2 percent over a 10-year period (2012-2022).
-According to the State of California's Employment Development Department (EDD) Labor Market Information Division, the total number of projected job growth is 8,700 new jobs from industry growth and 15,600 job openings from replacement needs for a combined total of 24,300 job openings.
+The number of jobs in Imperial County industries is projected to grow at a rate of 14.9 percent over a 10-year period (2014-2024).
+According to the Employment Development Department Labor Market Information Division, the total number of projected job growth is 10,800 new jobs from industry growth and 16,000 job openings from replacement needs for a combined total of 26,800 job openings.

-Total nonfarm employment is projected to grow by nearly 6,800 jobs by 2022.
-Seventy-four percent of all projected nonfarm job growth is concentrated in three industry sectors.
+Total nonfarm employment is projected to reach 78,500, nearly 8,700 additional jobs by 2024 with 74 percent of all projected nonfarm job growth concentrated in three industry sectors.

-- Educational services, health care, and social assistance is projected to be the fastest growing industry over the 10-year period, at a 33.8 percent growth rate, adding 2,300 jobs. - Government is expected to add 1,500 jobs, while growing 8.4 percent over the projection period.
-Local government will lead the way with 1, 100 over the ten years. - Retail trade is expected to add 1,200 jobs while growing 15.6 percent over the projection period.
+- Educational services, health care, and social assistance is projected to be the fastest growing industry over the 10-year period at a 26.7 percent growth rate, adding 2,300 jobs. - Government is expected to add 2,100 jobs, while growing 11.7 percent over the projection period.
+Local government will lead the way with 1,600 over the 10 years. - Retail trade is expected to add 1,000 jobs while growing 12.3 percent over the projection period.

 It is estimated that nonfarm industries will grow at a rate of 13.8 percent for a total of 6,800 new jobs in this time period.
-While traditionally agriculture (farm) has been the primary industry in the county, it is expected to grow at a rate of 4.9 percent.
+Agriculture (farm) has traditionally been the primary industry in the county and is expected to grow at a rate of 4.9 percent.
 Actual industry projections are listed below.